Non-resident citizen voting: Hungary

 In Hungary, there are effectively two types of non-resident citizens with different voting rights, on account of the electoral system used for the National Assembly, and the large number of ethnic Hungarians in neighbouring countries like Romania holding Hungarian citizenship, who have had the right to vote since 2012, but may never have lived in Hungary itself.
 Those previously resident in Hungary and enrolled to vote in a constituency, are considered to be temporarily abroad and have full voting rights, casting one vote for a candidate in a single-member constituency and another for a party list for a nationwide constituency, though may only do so in person in their constituency, or at a Hungarian embassy or consulate, whereas those who were not, only have a list vote, though they may vote by mail.
 With regard to elections to the European Parliament, Hungarian citizens resident in another European Union member state have the option of voting in a constituency in that member state, those resident in a country outside the EU may only vote in the "Hungary" constituency.

+Iceland

+Icelandic citizens living abroad remain on the voter roll for 16 years after leaving Iceland, after which they must re-register.